Alba Berlin

-Alba Berlin is a German professional basketball club that is based in Berlin, Germany.
+Alba Berlin is a professional basketball club that is based in Berlin, Germany.
 The club was founded in 1991, and is today the largest German national basketball club by membership figures.
-Alba Berlin hosts its home games at the Mercedes-Benz Arena Berlin and competes in the German League and the EuroLeague or the EuroCup.
+Alba Berlin hosts its home games at the Uber Arena and competes in the Basketball Bundesliga (BBL) and the Champions League.

-After winning ten German Championships, ten German Cups, three German Supercups, and the FIBA Korać Cup in 1995, Alba Berlin is considered to be the most successful German basketball team, both domestically and internationally.
+After winning eleven German Championships, eleven German Cups, three German Supercups, and the FIBA Korać Cup in 1995, Alba Berlin is considered to be the most successful German basketball team, both domestically and internationally.
 With an average attendance of more than 10,000 fans per game in a season, it is also one of the most popular basketball clubs in Europe.
 In 2013, Alba was portrayed in the ESPN documentary series Basketball Capitals.
 In 2014, the club was the first German basketball team to beat a reigning NBA champion, the San Antonio Spurs.

 History

 1991–2000: Foundation and first championships

 Alba Berlin traces its history back to the BG Charlottenburg, a basketball club in western Berlin which was founded in 1989.
 In 1991, when the global recycling company ALBA Europe agreed to a significant basketball sponsorship, BG Charlottenburg changed its name to Alba Berlin.

 Shortly thereafter, under the direction of head coach Faruk Kulenović, Alba Berlin became runner-up at the German Championship.
 In 1993, the Serbian Svetislav Pešić took over as coach, and the club gained successes that no other German basketball team had previously accomplished.
-Winning the Korać Cup in 1995 marked the first international title of a German club team in basketball.
+Winning the FIBA Korać Cup in 1995 marked the first international title of a German club team in basketball.

 In 1996, shortly after moving the club from the Sömmeringhalle to the Max-Schmeling-Halle, Alba Berlin finally beat series champion Bayer Leverkusen and won its long-awaited first German Championship.
 In addition to winning the Korać Cup and other successes at the European level, in his seven-year career as head coach, Pešić won four German championships and one German Cup.